chrisboakes/chris-boakes/src/_posts/2022-02-22-testing-react-component-error-boundaries.md

 One challenge I faced was testing the component that throws the error in the first place.

-## Testing a thrown error on initial render
+## Testing a thrown error on render

 We can test an error that's thrown during the initial render: